[portfolio is currently being edited]

 Exhibitions

-Rooted exhibition, a virtual exhibition held by Ogilvy and MediaCom for Black History Month in October 2020
+ROOTED exhibition, a virtual exhibition held by Ogilvy and MediaCom for Black History Month, October 2020

-Covert exhibition at the Jubliee Library, Brighton, 21 May to 4 June 2021
+Covert exhibition at the Jubilee Library, Brighton, 21 May - 4 June 2021

 Neurodivergence exhibition, Neurodivergent Association, Livesey Exchange, 27 October 2021